ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 Great.
 It's installed.
 But here's the rub: you have to find a provider for the _basemap_ itself, the underlying data showing  streets, buildings, and points of interest.
 Because that data changes quite a lot, there's a lot of work that goes into maintaining it.

 There are a few free and paid options out there, but for simplicity, let's use [mapbox.com](mapbox.com).
-Make an account there, and head over to [here](https://account.mapbox.com/access-tokens/create) to generate a public access token.
+Make an account there, and head over [here](https://account.mapbox.com/access-tokens/create) to generate a public access token.

 Open up your `config/environment.js` and add this: